Jeremy-Duval-PhD/Brain_Tumor_MRI_Dataset/docs/docs/notebook.md

 Most of the MRI pictures are in square format, but the "no tumor" class is balanced between portrait (355), landscape (735), and square (505), with the majority being landscape.

+### Images view

+The view is almost completely axial (from the top).
+There are a maximum of ten cases for sagittal and coronal views in each tumor class.
+We might need to exclude theirs ?

 #### Images intensity

 #### Images contrast